 See what's cooking - literally - at Bostonia Public House with a place at their kitchen-adjacent dining table.
 Guests get a peek at the pass and the culinary goings-on beyond from the comfort of their chair.

-Get all the warmth of Tony Susi's Italian kitchen—from a comfortable distance—with a table close to Capo's spacious back of house.
+Get all the warmth of this Italian kitchen—from a comfortable distance—with a table close to Capo's spacious back of house.
 You can see the chefs at work, prepping, plating and pizza-making, at any of the tables that border the wood-fired brick oven.

 Pull up a chair along the line—Davio's chef's counter faces right into the kitchen to give you an up close look at the inner workings of the Italian eatery.
 Gnocchi, spring rolls, arancini: it's all prepped and plated before your eyes when you settle in to a chef-side seat.

 55 Boylston Street Chestnut Hill, MA 02467 617-738-4810